aldferna/Philosophers/README.md

 ```

 ## Visualizer
-You can visualize the result copy-pasting the result [here](https://nafuka11.github.io/philosophers-visualizer/).
+You can visualize the result by copy-pasting the output [here](https://nafuka11.github.io/philosophers-visualizer/).